This Turkey Cranberry Crescent Braid is a fantastic way to use leftover turkey and cranberry sauce.

 - Evenly sprinkle 1 tablespoon of chopped parsley over cheese.

 - To braid the dough, take a dough strip from one side and fold it over the middle section at a slight angle.
-Then take a dough from the opposite side, fold it over the middle at a slight angle, crossing the other dough strip.
+Then take the dough from the opposite side, fold it over the middle at a slight angle, crossing the other dough strip.
 Continue folding strips, alternating from side to side, until the braid is completely folded over.
 Don’t worry if your braid isn’t even since once it bakes, the dough will puff up and everything will even out.

 - Pinch close each end of the braid so the filling stays inside the braid during baking.